astroboy0007/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 - **Reentry:** Safely returning objects to Earth.
 - **Escape Scenarios:** Planning missions that leave Earth’s gravitational field for interplanetary or even interstellar travel.

-## Task

-1. **Trajectories Analysis:**
-   - Analyze elliptical, parabolic, and hyperbolic trajectories in the context of a payload released near Earth.

-2. **Numerical Analysis:**
-   - Compute the path of the payload using numerical integration based on given initial conditions (position, velocity, and altitude).

-3. **Discussion:**
-   - Relate these trajectories to the scenarios of orbital insertion, reentry, or escape.

-4. **Computational Tool:**
-   - Develop a Python script to simulate and visualize the motion of the payload under Earth's gravity, taking into account various initial velocities and directions.

 ## Theoretical Background